- Home

 The House and Senate Committees on Appropriations have jurisdiction over the annual appropriations measures.
 Each committee is organized into subcommittees, with each subcommittee having responsibility for developing one regular annual appropriations bill to provide funding for departments and activities within its jurisdiction.
 Each House appropriations subcommittee is paired with a Senate appropriations subcommittee and the two subcommittees’ jurisdictions are generally identical.

-The current appropriations subcommittee structure includes the following 12 subcommittees
+The current appropriations subcommittee structure includes the following 12 subcommittees:

 - Agriculture, Rural Development, Food & Drug Administration, and Related Agencies